duritong/trocla/README.md

     pubonly     If set to true the sshkey format will return only the ssh public key privonly    If set to true the sshkey format will return only the ssh private key

+### wireguard

+This format generate a keypair for WireGuard.

+The format requires the wg binary from WireGuard userland utilities.

+Output render options are:

+    pubonly     If set to true the wireguard format will return only the public key privonly    If set to true the wireguard format will return only the private key

 ## Installation

 * Debian has trocla within its sid-release: `apt-get install trocla`